RazorSharp18/RazorSharp-NodeServer/README.md

 To set up the test data follow the Setting-Up-Test-Data guide.

+npm install( installs all the dependent node modules) npm run lint npm run lint:fix

+You need three terminals running.
+1) mongod
+2) npm run build:watch - Used by babel to transpile the code
+3) npm run dev

 # Methods

 Razor Live comes with the following API methods which can be used to interact with the Razor Live database.